Connect with others who understand.

 • Vision problems

-There are several different subtypes of MS. Most people with MS have relapsing-remitting MS (RRMS), in which they experience symptoms for a few weeks or months, then undergo periods of remission.
-Over time (usually decades), RRMS can develop into secondary progressive MS (SPMS), in which the disease continually worsens without remission.
-Some people are first diagnosed with primary progressive MS (PPMS), in which symptoms continue to worsen without remissions.
+There are several different subtypes of MS. Most people with MS have relapsing-remitting MS (RRMS).
+In this type, they experience symptoms for a few weeks or months and then have periods of remission — when symptoms improve or disappear.
+Over time (usually decades), RRMS can develop into secondary progressive MS (SPMS), in which the disease continually gets worse without remission.
+Some people are first diagnosed with primary progressive MS (PPMS), in which symptoms continue to worsen without remission.

-Whether you have RRMS, SPMS, or PRMS, the demyelination process is slow, meaning that the disease course can take years to progress.
-Although living with these types of MS can be difficult, they are almost never fatal in and of themselves.
+Whether you have RRMS, SPMS, or PRMS, the demyelination process is slow — the disease course can take years to progress.
+Although living with these types of MS can be difficult, they are rarely fatal by themselves.

-However, in the Marburg type of MS, the demyelination process occurs much more quickly, and the demyelinating lesions are more widespread.
+However, in the Marburg type of MS, the demyelination process occurs much more quickly, and the demyelinating lesions are more widespread, large, and swollen.
 People with Marburg variant MS experience startling, quick-onset symptoms, such as:

 • Severe confusion